Modern Greek architecture: Neo-Renaissance architecture

+Neo-Byzantine architecture

+Another important style was the Neo-Byzantine style, in which many churches were built.
+The most notable examples include the Cathedral of Saint Andrew in Patras, the Greek-Catholic Cathedral of Athens and the Cathedral of Saint Nectarios of Aegina.

 In 1917 most of Thessaloniki's old center of the city was destroyed by the Great Thessaloniki Fire of 1917.
 Following the fire the government prohibited quick rebuilding, so it could implement the new redesign of the city according to the European-style urban plan prepared by a commission of architects headed by French architect Ernest Hébrard.
+The main square is Aristotle Square, which is lined with Neo-Byzantine buildings.